bcardi/generator-angular-crud-app/README.md

     **Note:** It is normal to see a lot of output from this command.
 Bower and npm will also install dependencies.

 1. Review the output of the previous step and correct all bower or npm install errors.

+### Step 2: Setup a resource created by the yeoman generator

-1. Open your new project in WebStorm
+1. Open project in WebStorm
 1. Follow the instructions in the README.MD file for the resource created for your app (app/resource/README.MD)

+### Step 3: (optional) Adding another resource to your project
+1. Open a command terminal
+1. Set the current folder to your project folder
+1. Run the yeoman resource generator to create a new resource in your project

+        my-new-project> yo angular-crud-app:resource

+1. Follow the instructions above to setup the new resource in your project.

+### Step 4: Setup file watchers to compile TypeScript and LESS code

+1. Open project in WebStorm
-1. Create the following file watchers (File > Settings > Project Settings > File Watchers).
-Accept all file watcher defaults unless otherwise specified.
+1. Select “File > Settings > Project Settings > File Watchers”
-    1. TypeScript
+1. Create a TypeScript file watcher.
+Accept all defaults unless specified here.
     * **Compile main files only:** checked
     * **Arguments:** $FileNameWithoutExtension$.ts --out $FileNameWithoutExtension$.js --sourcemap --declaration
     * **Output paths to refresh:** $FileNameWithoutExtension$.js:$FileNameWithoutExtension$.js.map:$FileNameWithoutExtension$.d.ts
-    1. Less
+1. Create a LESS file watcher.
+Accept all defaults unless specified here.
     * **Track only root files:** checked

-1. Manually run the file watchers
+### Step 5: Manually run the file watchers
+1. Open project in WebStorm
 1. Select the project folder in Project View panel
 1. Select "Help > Find Action" or (Ctrl + Shift + A) to open the find action popup window
 1. Set “Include non-menu items” to true
 1. Type the following text in the available input box: Run file watchers
 1. Double-click “Run File Watchers” from the drop down list
 1. See [Trigger file watcher manually](http://youtrack.jetbrains.com/issue/WEB-10043) for details on other ways to manually run the file watchers.

-1. Add Karma run configuration
+### Step 6: Setup Karma for running unit tests

+1. Open project in WebStorm
 1. Select “Run > Edit Configurations”
 1. Click the plus icon and select Karma
 1. Set the following values.
 Accept defaults unless specified.
     * Name: All Tests
     * Configuration file: (select karma.conf.js from drop down)

-1. Test Karma
+### Step 7: Running unit tests with Karma

+1. Open project in WebStorm
 1. Set the current configuration drop down to “All Tests”
 1. Click the run icon
 1. When instructed, click the link to open the browser
 1. All tests should run without errors

 ## License